Quicks Team Shooter - Ashley Dorey

 there.
 The highlight was realising just how far I'd come.

-What are your goals for 2024 and beyond?
+What are your goals for 2025 and beyond?

-After achieving so much with my sighted recurve setup before Covid, it is my aspiration to do just as well with my compound bow.
-I have many lessons to learn,
+After achieving so much with my sighted recurve setup before Covid, it is my aspiration to do just as well with my new recurve after a 5-6 year break from it.
+I have many lessons to relearn, but with my decade of experience, and those I have around me, I'm going to achieve just as much as I had achieved prior to my break - if not more!

 Manufacturer sponsors

-Podium Bowstrings.
+Quicks Archery, Podium Bowstrings.

 Who has been most influential in helping you get to your current level?